In This Topic

 Example

-These two pictures show the mouse pointer moving diagonally down the page.
+These two pictures shows the snap marker move, as the mouse pointer moves diagonally down the page.

 As the mouse moves closer to an item, cabinet or cabinet part, the diamond jumps to the closest handle.